sampath-ch/validating_zero_snr/README.md

 This repository contains the data pipeline, training scripts, and evaluation metrics required to validate the Zero-SNR implementation in Stable Diffusion 2.1.
 The project compares a standard (flawed) baseline model against an improved Zero-SNR model, measuring fidelity and luminance accuracy using the WLPS metric, and includes a mechanistic probe to analyze the models' sensitivity to noise bias.

-## Downloads & Resources

-This repository contains the fine-tuned LoRA weights, dataset, and metadata necessary to reproduce the experiments and qualitative results discussed in the technical report.

-### Model Weights (LoRA)
-Both models were fine-tuned with a rank of $r=64$ and $\alpha=64$ targeting the UNet attention layers (`to_k`, `to_q`, `to_v`, `to_out.0`).
-To run inference, load the respective base models and inject these LoRA weights.

-* **[Fixed Zero-SNR Model Weights ($v$-prediction)]https://drive.google.com/file/d/18MTQkT2J5js1s92iJ1CwSL3NnFQuYMwj/view?usp=sharing**
-  * *Base Model:* `ByteDance/sd2.1-base-zsnr-laionaes5`
-  * *Description:* The improved model trained with a Zero-Terminal SNR schedule, $v$-prediction, and trailing DDIM timesteps.
-Capable of rendering pure pitch-black dynamic ranges.
-* **[Flawed Baseline Model Weights ($\epsilon$-prediction)]https://drive.google.com/file/d/1JCZgo2WTNcHo_0KA-jNCuueM1w7mkM_a/view?usp=sharing**
-  * *Base Model:* `Manojb/stable-diffusion-2-1-base`
-  * *Description:* The standard baseline model constrained by low-frequency signal leakage.
-Exhibits the characteristic "gray-shift" mathematical anomaly.

-### Dataset
-The training and validation sets are sourced from the Astronomy Picture of the Day (APOD) archive.

-* **[APOD Metadata & Data Links] https://drive.google.com/file/d/1aKSi2N0gsoJukpiYtrE3wwAbxnGNiA21/view?usp=sharing**
-  * *Instructions:* Here is the link to the data file containing the Gemini-optimized captions and image identifiers.
-To actually download the 3,400 high-resolution images, download this file and use it in combination with the provided `get_data` script in this repository.

 ## Environment Setup